-Our priorities in dealing with the exceptional challenges posed by COVID-19 are ensuring the safety of our colleagues and customers whilst maintaining the reliability of supply.
+Our priorities in dealing with the exceptional challenges posed by COVID-19 continue to be ensuring the safety of our colleagues, including a focus on mental wellbeing, and the safety of our customers whilst maintaining the reliability of supply and building resilience for the future.

 We have taken steps to protect those of our colleagues who are considered by government to be particularly vulnerable to the effects of the virus.
-All employees, whose roles permit them to do so effectively, are working from home, and we have significantly increased our IT and other processes to support this.
-For our colleagues who work in the field, we have introduced strict safety and procedures, with social distancing measures and use of additional personal protective equipment where this is appropriate.
-For those employees who have not been able to work effectively from home, and to facilitate the return of others in due course, we continue to adapt and introduce new measures to ensure we keep our colleagues safe in our offices and depots
+All employees, whose roles permit them to do so effectively, remain working from home, and we have significantly increased our IT and other processes to support this throughout the year.

+For our colleagues who work in the field, we swiftly introduced strict safety and hygiene procedures, which have been adapted as government advice has evolved, including social distancing measures and use of additional personal protective equipment where this is appropriate.
+For those employees who have not been able to work effectively from home, and to facilitate the return of others in due course, we continue to adapt and introduce new measures to ensure we keep our colleagues safe in our offices and depots.

 The commitment shown by our colleagues to the business and our customers throughout the pandemic has been exceptional.
-At the same time, we do recognise the impact that these unprecedented times can have of wellbeing, especially mental wellbeing.
-In addition to maintaining regular contact with colleagues using video meetings, we continue to support colleagues through our mental wellbeing support mechanisms, including our Employee Assistance Programme which is available to all employees.
+At the same time, we do recognise the impact that these unprecedented times can have on wellbeing, especially mental wellbeing.
+In addition to maintaining regular contact with colleagues using video meetings, we continue to support colleagues through our wellbeing support mechanisms, including our Employee Assistance Programme which is available to all employees.